SBBotanicGarden-BiodiversityTeam/Intro_to_BioDiv_GitHub/Intro_to_git_GitHub_and_best_Practices _for_our_team.md

-# Intro to git, GitHub, and best practices for SBBG genetics team purposes
+# Intro to GitHub and best practices for SBBG genetics team purposes
 [What is git, GitHub, GitDesktop/CLI](#what-is-git-github-gitdesktop-or-other-version-control-system-vcs-gui)
 [BioDiv-git account and purpose](#biodiv-git-account-and-purpose)
 [GitHub Setup](#github-set-up)
 [Connect accounts, set collaborators](#connect-to-this-biodiv-git-account)
-[Forking to display personal repo in BioDiv-git](#forking-to-display-personal-repo-in-biodiv-git-or-vice-versa)
+[Forking to display personal repo in BioDiv-git](#forking-to-display-personal-repo-in-biodiv-git-or-vice-versa) [How to make a new repo]
+[How to make a markdown file]

 ## What is git, GitHub, GitDesktop (or other version control system (VCS) GUI)